 All train rides for the 2021 season have been cancelled due to COVID.
 The safety of our visitors, employees, volunteers, and partners continues to be paramount.
 Prior to visiting the park, check the “Alerts” for up-to-date information on operations.
 When seasonal train rides resume, tickets are available for an additional charge and may be available at the time of your visit (train rides are not covered by Interagency Passes).

-Our museum complex is self-guided.
-Begin at our Visitor Center, where you can get a brief orientation to the park (and use the restrooms!)From there, view the park movie in our 250-seat digital Surround Sound theater.
-Exiting the Theater, turn to your right and explore our History, Roundhouse and Technology museums.
+Much of Steamtown NHS is self-guided and can be experienced at your leisure.
 If you have time, learn about the steam-era railroad maintenance, repair and restoration involved in our preservation efforts during one of our scheduled Locomotive Shop tours.

 Steamtown National Historic Site is accessible, with the exception of some historic locomotives and railroad cars.
 IMPORTANT NOTE: Some train rides/excursions are NOT accessible.
 Please explain your accessibility needs before purchasing train ride tickets.
 We are working to correct accessibility deficiencies to ensure an enjoyable experience for all of our visitors.

 To remember your special adventure, check out our Park Store!
 Open during park hours, the Park Store is managed and operated by America's National Parks, a park partner organization.